Loading Results

 Sodium is an essential electrolyte that helps regulate muscle function, blood pressure and water balance in the body.
 Most people know that too much salt can be bad for your health.
 However, too little sodium in the blood can also be a serious health threat, especially in older people.
 This condition is called hyponatremia.

-“A diagnosis of hyponatremia might be considered if a person has symptoms such as nausea, headache, muscle spasms, confusion, restlessness or confusion,” says University Hospitals internal medicine specialist, Dana Habash-Bseiso, MD.
+“A diagnosis of hyponatremia might be considered if a person has symptoms such as nausea, headache, muscle spasms, confusion or restlessness," says University Hospitals internal medicine specialist, Dana Habash-Bseiso, MD.
 “If blood tests reveal low blood sodium levels and other potential causes are ruled out, immediate treatment is required to avoid serious health consequences.”

 What Causes Hyponatremia?